 1 Pages Posted: 31 Oct 2011 Last revised: 24 May 2023

-Over 100 countries and independent jurisdictions and territories around the world have now adopted comprehensive data protection/privacy laws to protect personal data held by private and public bodies.
+Over 150 countries and self-governing jurisdictions and territories around the world have now adopted comprehensive data protection/privacy laws to protect personal data held by private and public bodies.
 Overall, around 57% of the global population lives in a jurisdiction with data protection.

 The laws in these countries apply to personal information held in both electronic and physical form and to all or nearly all subject areas.
 In nearly all of the countries, the laws apply to personal information held by private bodies and by governments.

-Most countries have created an independent data protection or information commission to oversee and enforce the laws.
-Most have also included specific exemptions for the media to harmonise the right of privacy with freedom of expression while a few also specifically refer to national right to information laws.
+In nearly all of the countries, an independent data protection or information commission oversees and enforces the laws.
+Nearly all laws have included specific exemptions for the media to harmonise the right of privacy with freedom of expression while a few also specifically refer to national right to information laws.

 Keywords: privacy, data protection, personal data